onevcat/UniWebView-Docs/docs/guide/faq.md

 UniWebView is already trying to bring up an intent (trying to open a third-party app if a custom scheme URL is received) internally.
-But UniWebView has to use the [`queryIntentActivities` method](https://developer.android.com/reference/kotlin/android/content/pm/PackageManager#queryintentactivities) to check if the target app is existing before opening it.
+But UniWebView has to use the [`queryIntentActivities` method](https://developer.android.com/reference/kotlin/android/content/pm/PackageManager#queryintentactivities) to check if the target app exists before opening it.

 It worked perfectly without any modification if you are using a Target API Level before Android 11 (Level 31) or on devices with lower system versions.
 But from API Level 31, you have to add the related query to the Android manifest file to allow this querying work.
 For more details, I suggest you check